The Pat McMahon Masters Level Exchange Scholarship Series

-In 2017, we welcomed our sixth inbound Pat McMahon Scholarship recipient, Aidan Smyth to San Jose, and in early 2018, we sent our first outbound scholar, Gurpreet Pannu, to Dublin.
+In 2017, we welcomed our sixth inbound Pat McMahon Scholarship recipient, Aidan Smyth to San Jose, and sent our first outbound scholar, Gurpreet Pannu, to Dublin.

 Aidan Smyth was born in Dublin in 1995, the eldest in a family of five.
 Aidan entered Dublin City University on an academic scholarship and last year he achieved a first class honors Bachelor’s degree in Electronic and Computer Engineering, majoring in Systems and Devices.
 During the course of his studies he completed a six month internship at Cypress Semiconductor in Dublin, where he worked as a Co-op Design and Verification Engineer.
 While working at Cypress he developed a suite of Perl testbenches and an automated project menu system for design and verification engineers in Cypress.
 Aidan was both chairperson and instructor of the DCU Taekwondo club, and has a black belt in the sport.
 His other hobbies include working with the charitable Raspberry Pi project, playing Gaelic football and following the NFL.

-In 2016-2017, we welcomed our fifth Pat McMahon Scholarship recipient to San Jose. Áine Cahill, is an electrical and electronic engineer from Dublin, Ireland.
+In 2017, we welcomed 2016-2017 Pat McMahon Scholarship recipient Áine Cahill to San Jose from Dublin, Ireland.
+This is the fifth scholarship awarded by the program.
+Cahill is an electrical and electronic engineer from Dublin.
 She was awarded a first class honors degree and a gold medal in her Bachelors of Engineering, BAI, at Trinity College Dublin (TCD) in June 2016.
-A Trinity College scholar, Áine was also the recipient of the Intel Leixlip Women in Technology Scholarship.
+A Trinity College scholar, she is also the recipient of the Intel Leixlip Women in Technology Scholarship.

-In 2015, Áine was awarded the Naughton Fellowship to perform summer research on microwave signal processing at Notre Dame University.
+Hers is a background rich in both academic and industry research experience.
+In 2015, she was awarded the Naughton Fellowship to perform summer research on microwave signal processing at Notre Dame University.
 During her Bachelor’s thesis at Trinity College, she performed research on Bayesian optimal decision-making and collaborated on nanomaterials research in CRANN, TCD.
-She then travelled to China for an internship with Huawei Telecommunications and did research on medical device design in Laerdal, Norway that summer.
+She then travelled to China for an internship with Huawei Telecommunications and has been doing research on medical device design in Laerdal, Norway this summer.